thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends.<br>

 Glad to have you!
-Look around, please judge, and share your picks...
+Look around, please judge, and share your picks.<br>

+Also, your questions are welcome.
+I will share what I can.<br>

 cast [at] thumbliner [dot] com